|A Book of Selected Recipes, Mrs George O Thurn, 1934|

-Beat sugar, salt, and eggs in the top of a double boiler until thoroughly mixed.
+Beat sugar, salt, and eggs in the top of a double boiler until thoroughly mixed (a whisk may be needed to get rid of those last persistent unmixed bits of egg).
 Stir in the milk.

 Put over hot water and cook, stirring constantly, until thick.
 Remove from heat and put plastic wrap over it, pressing it down so it makes contact with the surface (this prevents a skin forming).
 Set aside until cooled.

 Mash the bananas and mix them in.
 For very smooth mousse, after you have mashed the bananas enough for a liquid to form, put them in a blender and pulse until thoroughly smooth.
 You may need to blenderize them in 2 or 3 batches.
 But this extra step is optional, and the banana mousse will be very lovely either way.

 Whip the cream* until stiff peaks form.
 Fold it in, taking care to stir up from the very bottom of the pot.
 Gently stir the whole thing at the end to make sure the cream is thoroughly mixed in.